According to Newton's Second Law, which equation correctly expres... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's Second Law, which equation correctly expresses how to calculate the net force acting on an object of mass experiencing an acceleration ?
+According to Newton's Second Law, which equation correctly expresses how to find the net force acting on an object of mass experiencing acceleration ?

 Watch next